Martyn Layzell

-Martyn Layzell (born 1975) is Vicar at St Mark's, Battersea Rise, an Anglican church in London.
+Martyn Layzell (born 1975) is a British worship leader and Anglican clergyman.
+Since 2020, he has been Vicar of St Mark's, Battersea Rise, a Church of England church in London.
 He is also a worship leader and has regularly led worship at major Christian events including Soul Survivor and New Wine.
 He features on several live albums from those events both as a singer and a songwriter.
 He has produced three studio albums, Reward; in collaboration with Tim Hughes, and Lost in Wonder and Turn my Face, with Lost in Wonder winning Christian Booksellers Convention Worship Album of the Year 2004.